 Here at Blyth Academy, we tailor the curriculum to the individual student, not the other way around.
 By taking into account each student’s learning style and extra-curricular responsibilities, we are able to customize a plan unique to the individual.

-With eleven different campuses to choose from, there is a school for every student.
+With twelve different campuses to choose from, there is a school for every student.
 From the urban Yorkville to the uptown Thornhill, every Blyth Academy campus exudes its own unique personality and style.

 Students are able to join Blyth Academy full-time at four standard entry points during the school year.
 However, transitions are simple to arrange any time when a switch is needed.
 Blyth Academy manages the paperwork, transcripts, and report cards.

-To complement our full-time school, students may also wish to take part in evening or weekend part-time or private courses to lean forward during their school year, or participate in our popular summer school program to reach ahead for the next school year.
+To complement our full-time school, students may also wish to take part in night school or private courses to lean forward during their school year, or participate in our popular summer school program to reach ahead for the next school year.

 To accomplish this, we hire teachers who have experience outside of the traditional classroom to ensure that they can bring a different and personal perspective to their subjects.
 We have partnerships with various learning institutions in the community, such as the Royal Ontario Museum, Art Gallery of Ontario, Toronto International Film Festival and Outward Bound Canada at the Evergreen BrickWorks, as well as many applicable local organizations.
 These partnerships further allow us to take students out of the classroom to learn through active, hands-on participation.